Baeni-Jinyoung/LoanApplication/README.md

 npm start

-The server will be running at `http://localhost:3000`.
+The server will be running at `http://localhost:3000`. (nodemon will be running)

 ## Running Tests